Schloss Charlottenburg

-Schloss Charlottenburg (Charlottenburg Palace) is a Baroque palace in Berlin, located in Charlottenburg, a district of the Charlottenburg-Wilmersdorf borough.
+Schloss Charlottenburg (Charlottenburg Palace) is a Baroque palace in Berlin, located in Charlottenburg, a district of the Charlottenburg-Wilmersdorf borough, and is among the largest palaces in the world.

-The palace was built at the end of the 17th century and was greatly expanded during the 18th century.
+The palace was built at the end of the 17th century and was greatly expanded during the 18th century, primarily for Frederick the Great.
 It includes much lavish internal decoration in Baroque and Rococo styles.
 A large formal garden surrounded by woodland was added behind the palace, including a belvedere, a mausoleum, a theatre and a pavilion.
 During the Second World War, the palace was badly damaged but has since been reconstructed.
 The palace with its gardens is a major tourist attraction.

 History

 Palace

-The original palace was commissioned by Sophie Charlotte, the wife of Friedrich I, Elector of Brandenburg in what was then the village of Lietzow.
+The original palace was commissioned by Sophie Charlotte, the wife of Frederick III, Elector of Brandenburg in what was then the village of Lietzow.
 Named Lietzenburg, the palace was designed by Johann Arnold Nering in Baroque style.
 It consisted of one wing and was built in 2 1/2 stories with a central cupola.
 The façade was decorated with Corinthian pilasters.
 On the top was a cornice on which were statues.
 At the rear in the centre of the palace were two oval halls, the upper one being a ceremonial hall and the lower giving access to the gardens.
 Nering died during the construction of the palace and the work was completed by Martin Grünberg and Andreas Schlüter.
 The inauguration of the palace was celebrated on 11 July 1699, Frederick's 42nd birthday.

-Friedrich crowned himself as King Friedrich I in Prussia in 1701 (Friedrich II, known as Frederick the Great, would later achieve the title King of Prussia).
+Frederick crowned himself as Frederick I, King in Prussia in 1701 (Frederick II, known as Frederick the Great, would later achieve the title King of Prussia).
 Two years previously, he had appointed Johann Friedrich von Eosander (also known as Eosander von Göthe) as the royal architect and sent him to study architectural developments in Italy and France, particularly the Palace of Versailles.
 On his return in 1702, Eosander began to extend the palace, starting with two side wings to enclose a large courtyard, and the main palace was extended on both sides.
-Sophie Charlotte died in 1705 and Friedrich named the palace and its estate Charlottenburg in her memory.
+Sophie Charlotte died in 1705 and Frederick named the palace and its estate Charlottenburg in her memory.
 In the following years, the Orangery was built on the west of the palace and the central area was extended with a large domed tower and a larger vestibule.
 On top of the dome is a wind vane in the form of a gilded statue representing Fortuna designed by Andreas Heidt.
 The Orangery was originally used to overwinter rare plants.
 During the summer months, when over 500 orange, citrus and sour orange trees decorated the baroque garden, the Orangery regularly was the gorgeous scene of courtly festivities.